 With some creativity and willpower, you really can find the time and energy to make your dreams come true.

 If so, that was possible because Walt Disney ignored all the people who said he was nuts to even think about building Disneyland.

 Walt just didn’t care.
 He plowed ahead and invested his own money into the project.

 Six decades later, there are over 500 Disney resorts, hotels, cruises, and adventures.
-If that’s not inspiration to dismiss the doubters in your life, I don’t know what is.
+If that’s not enough inspiration to dismiss the doubters in your life, I don’t know what is.